 - Lower idle time to get new rides;

 How To Build The Next Uber

-If you wanted to be successful, you don’t want to build an exact app like Uber.
-Uber has been around for more than a decade, and in that span, many other ride-hailing apps are popping up in various countries.
+If you want to start the next Uber, my tip is you don’t actually need to build an exact app like Uber.
+Why?
+Cos Uber has been around for more than a decade, and in that span, many other ride-hailing apps are popping up in various countries.

 Check out your competitors